Likelihood-Based Heterogeneity Inference Reveals Non-Stationary Effects in Biohybrid Cell-Cargo Transport: Introduction

 Likelihood-based approaches can be used to obtain heterogeneity estimates directly from the measured trajectory data, rather than via an intermediate estimation of motility parameters~\cite{Albrecht2024, DelattreLavielle2013, Picchini2010}.
 Estimators derived from the likelihood, such as maximum-likelihood estimators (MLEs), have favorable statistical properties and provide natural uncertainty estimates for the inferred parameters~\cite{Schervish1995, DelattreLavielle2013}.
 Furthermore, these methods perform particularly well in situations with little available data, which is why they are also a popular tool in pharmacological research where they are used to infer inter-patient variability~\cite{Donnet2013}.

-In this article, we consider an experimental biohybrid cell-cargo system consisting of a carpet of \textit{Dictyostelium discoideum}~(\textit{D.~discoideum}) cells interacting with colloidal ``cargo'' beads, similar to concert-goers with large balloons.
-We have previously studied this system with a different bead size~\cite{Grossmann2024} and found Fickean, yet non-Gaussian diffusion due to heterogeneity in the system.
+In this article, we consider an experimental biohybrid cell-cargo system consisting of a carpet of \textit{Dictyostelium discoideum}~(\textit{D.~discoideum}) cells interacting with colloidal ``cargo'' beads, similar to concertgoers with large balloons.
+We have previously studied this system with a different bead size~\cite{Grossmann2024} and found Fickian, yet non-Gaussian diffusion due to heterogeneity in the system.
 Here, we use a likelihood-based approach to infer the heterogeneity in the dynamics of the cargo beads.
-Since this method can handle information-scarce situations, we use it to analyze short time-snippets and through this uncover a drift of the heterogeneity over the course of the experiment.
+Since this method can handle information-scarce situations, we use it to analyze short time snippets and through this uncover a drift of the heterogeneity over the course of the experiment.

 The remainder of the paper is structured as follows.
-In Sec.~\ref{sec:model} we describe the system and deduce a model that captures the dynamics and heterogeneity of the beads.
-In Sec.~\ref{sec:Inference} we detail the likelihood method and use it for inference on the whole dataset before we investigate the time-dependence in Sec.~\ref{sec:non-stationarity}.
+In Sec.~\ref{sec:model}, we describe the system and deduce a model that captures the dynamics and heterogeneity of the beads.
+In Sec.~\ref{sec:Inference}, we detail the likelihood method and use it for inference on the whole dataset before we investigate the time dependence in Sec.~\ref{sec:non-stationarity}.
 We end with some more general remarks in Sec.~\ref{sec:conc}.